Colin Norris: Background

-Previous crimes

-Norris was found to have committed a theft in the early part of his nursing career.
-He had assisted another colleague in stealing drugs from a hospital but was caught.
-Norris would have known that he risked losing his job for the theft, since the drugs inventory in the hospital was closely monitored, but he did not lose his position.
-Police investigating his subsequent murders would later note that this event indicated Norris's lack of integrity in his role early on.

 Murders

 Ethel Hall

-At the time of the murders, Norris worked at Leeds General Infirmary and St James's University Hospital in Leeds, having only qualified as a nurse a year earlier.
-Suspicions were raised when Norris predicted the death of one patient, Ethel Hall, saying to a fellow nurse hours before: "I predict 5:15 am as being the time Ethel Hall will become unwell" since he "had a feeling about her".
+At the time of the murders, Norris worked at Leeds General Infirmary and St James's University Hospital in Leeds, having qualified as a nurse only a year earlier.
+Suspicions were raised when Norris predicted the death of one patient, Ethel Hall, saying to a fellow nurse hours before: "I predict 5:15 a.m. as being the time Ethel Hall will become unwell" since he "had a feeling about her".
 He said that he thought Hall was "going off tonight" and that he was a "jinx" on the hospital.
-This was despite there being no medical indications of an impending illness, and Hall only being on the ward for a fractured hip.
+This was despite there being no medical indications of an impending illness, and Hall being on the ward only for a fractured hip.
 Norris complained that he would have to fill out the paperwork for her death.
-Hall duly fell catastrophically ill that morning around 5 am and she died some weeks later.
-When nurses including Norris came to tend to her, he tapped his watch and said to the nurse he had predicted Hall's illness to earlier: "I told you".
+Hall duly fell catastrophically ill that morning around 5 a.m. and she died some weeks later.
+When nurses including Norris came to tend to her, he tapped his watch and said to the nurse he had predicted Hall's illness earlier: "I told you".
 A doctor later recounted feeling "annoyed" at Norris's slow reaction to the collapse.
-An anonymous male nurse called Hall's son from the hospital at 5:30 am that morning telling him that she had taken a "turn for the worse", and it was not established who this man was.
-The next night Norris specifically called the ward to ask what had happened to Hall.
+An anonymous male nurse called Hall's son from the hospital at 5:30 a.m. that morning telling him that she had taken a "turn for the worse", and it was not established who this man was.
+The next night, Norris specifically called the ward to ask what had happened to Hall.